jfodera/Fodera-Home/labs/lab02/README-my-obs.txt

 Go through example code
 Make sure page validates
 get old resume
-make it exact like example and add something cool periodically validate
+periodically validate
 While going through take notes that you think are important (don't have to write everything down.)